- Fashion and Beauty»

 Fancy Veils: For the Creative in YOU!

 If you can use a sewing machine, you can easily sew a ribbon trim on a veil, in the ribbon width and color of your choice.
+You can even sew a lace trim onto the veil.
 Do this before attaching to a comb.

 You can also glue on crystals, sequins, or pearls, or a combination of these faux gems onto a veil or veils.
 Use Beacon's Fabri-Tac glue.